ploxxxy/pamplona-future/README.md

 ## Setup
 ### Requirements
 - Recent version of Node.js installed using the official Windows installer or via [fnm](https://github.com/Schniz/fnm) on other platforms
-- Local or remote PostgreSQL server and permission to create databases
+- Local PostgreSQL server and permission to create databases

 ### Installation
 Create a new PostgreSQL database and make sure you can connect to it with an account that has editing permissions.
 Then, clone the repository and create a new file called `.env` in the project root.
 In this file add a connection string in the following format: